 Students applying for admission who have formerly attended other institutions of higher learning are eligible to transfer to the University if they present satisfactory scholastic records as judged by The University of Akron officials and if the students are eligible to reenter the institution from which they desire to transfer.
 Students who present fewer than 45 quarter credits or their equivalent of accredited transfer work will be required to take either the ACT or the SAT test.
-If it appears necessary to validate the transfer credits of students with more than 45 quarter credits, the appropriate admitting officer may require the ACT battery for these persons also.
+If it appears necessary to validate the transfer credits, the appropriate admitting officer may require the ACT battery for these persons also.